By Sheri Webber

 Her husband, the Honorable John A. Moran II, Fourth Judicial Circuit Court Judge, could not legally attend any campaign functions.
-This meant she had to say “yes” to 18 months without his presence at the myriad of events, dinners, fundraisers and stops made by the campaign, a hardship for both, she said.
+This meant she had to say yes to 18 months without his presence at a myriad of events, dinners, fundraisers and stops made by the campaign—a hardship for them both, she said.

-She says it’s a sacrifice not many women are willing to make, and she is always eager to share with listeners some of the pivotal moments spent with her children during and after the campaign.
-They are moments she will never forget, like the time her 16-year-old son wrote an essay at school about how incredibly proud he was of his mother, whether she won or not.
+She says it’s a sacrifice not many women are willing to make.
+Even so, she is always eager to share some of the pivotal moments spent with her children, both during and after the campaign.
+They are moments she will never forget.
+Like the time her 16-year-old son wrote an essay at school about how incredibly proud he was of his mother, whether she won or not.

-Jacksonville University’s recognition of Women’s History Month has included discussions on topics such as Islam, gender in the workplace, and racial misconceptions, as well as highlighting Chancellor Emerita Dr. Frances Bartlett Kinne as she celebrates her 100th birthday this year.
-March has also been a time to celebrate the University’s female athletes and teams, to hear from several illustrious female members of JU’s faculty, and to welcome guests like Moran.
+Jacksonville University’s recognition of Women’s History Month has included discussions on topics such as Islam, gender in the workplace, and racial misconceptions, as well as highlighting Chancellor Emeritas Dr. Frances Bartlett Kinne as she celebrates her 100th birthday.
+March has also been a time to celebrate the University’s student athletes and women’s teams, to hear from several members of JU’s faculty, and to welcome guests like Moran.

-Just within the past year, the Public Policy Institute has welcomed to JU’s campus a number of influential women as speakers and mentors, including Congresswoman Gwen Graham; City Council President Lori Boyer; District Judge Wendy Berger, Fifth District Court of Appeal; and Amy Coney Barrett, Research Chair in Law, Professor of Law, and former clerk to the late Associate Justice Antonin Scalia.
+Within the past year, the Institute has welcomed to campus a number of influential women as speakers and mentors, including Congresswoman Gwen Graham; City Council President Lori Boyer; District Judge Wendy Berger, Fifth District Court of Appeal; and Amy Coney Barrett, Research Chair in Law, Professor of Law, and former clerk to the late Associate Justice Antonin Scalia.